 The typical range of FRS radios in the outdoors, with minimal obstructions, is up to about five miles.
 FRS radios use UHF (ultra-high frequency) radio waves, so their range is highly affected by any obstacles in their path.

 In an urban setting, FRS radios may only work for half a city block or so.

 Perhaps the best feature of FRS radios is the fact that they require no license to operate.
 Also, they're typically less expensive than other kinds of two-way radios and fairly simple to operate.

-Most FRS radios on the market offer the ability to choose "privacy codes" which can mute the radio so that only transmissions using that code can come through.
+Most FRS radios on the market offer the ability to choose "privacy codes" that can mute the radio so that only transmissions using that code can come through.
 You may be able to choose a combination of privacy codes that will all but eliminate the chance of hearing any other radio traffic outside your group, yet these codes don't really ensure privacy in the usual sense of the word.
 So-called "privacy tones" or codes only stop you from hearing others and don't prevent other FRS users from hearing you.

 Who FRS Radios Are For

 FRS two-way radios are for anyone who needs to keep in touch up to five miles or less, and who doesn't want to deal with FCC radio licenses and expensive equipment.
 We recommend these radios for most outdoor pursuits, as they are interoperable with the thousands of other FRS radios out there, as well as with GMRS radios, which we'll discuss next.